wp-plugins/fcchat/readme.txt

 = 3.4.1.0 =
 Version 3.4.1 adds better integration for mobile browsers, with 2 new mobile layouts.
 In addition, a full width banner toolbar is now available.

+= 3.4.1.1 =
+Changed the default location of the login box for mobile devices.

 == Upgrade Notice ==